Germany prepares for omicron wave to worsen | DW | 21.01.2022

 The RKI reported that 170 people had died in connection with the virus in the past 24 hours, bringing the total number of deaths to 116,485.

-For the time being, the strain on intensive care units had reduced, thought to be because of a relatively milder course of the disease among those infected with the omicron strain.
+For the time being, the strain on intensive care units has reduced, thought to be because of a relatively milder course of the disease among those infected with the omicron strain.

-According to the German Hospital Association (DKG), the burden on normal wards has massively increased — particularly in regions with high omicron infection figures.
+According to the German Hospital Association (DKG), the burden on general wards has massively increased — particularly in regions with high omicron infection figures.

 "Looking at the figures, the burden in intensive care units seems to be decreasing, but the burden in normal wards remains high or is even increasing significantly," DKG head Gerald Gass told the Redaktionsnetzwerk Deutschland stable of newspapers.